Forest Action Plan

 Sustaining Ohio’s Forests in the Face of Growing Threats

 The spread of invasive species further impacts these benefits.
-The latest statewide forest inventory data also show shifts in species composition and forest structure, with a relative decrease in oak and hickory and a strong overall trend of maturing forests.
-Considering these changes and threats, statewide strategies were developed with an overarching goal of sustaining Ohio’s forests and the many benefits they provide indefinitely into the future.
+The latest statewide forest inventory data also show shifts in species composition and forest structure, with a relative decrease in oak and a strong overall trend of maturing forests.
+Considering these changes and threats, statewide strategies were developed with an overarching goal of sustaining Ohio’s forests and the many benefits they provide into the future.

 Best Management Practices